-Although there are drugs that can treat this kind of foot pain, the underlying issue should be addressed first before anything else it looked at.
+Although there are drugs that can affect this problem, the signs of the underlying issue should be addressed first before anything else it looked at.

 2. Sensory Neuropathy.

-As with most nerve related issues, numbness, tingling or burning and stabbing pains are also very common symptoms.
-Unfortunately, there is no direct cure for any issues surrounding the nervous system.
+As with most nerve issues, numbness, tingling or burn and stabbing feelings are also frequent symptoms.
+Unfortunately, there is no direct cure for people with any problems surrounding the nervous system.

-3. Blood sugar levels.
+3. Blood sugar.

 4. Motor Neuropathy.

-This symptom is where your muscles become weak and ache and cannot effectively receive messages from the nerves to make them work correctly.
+This symptom is where you can develop a twitch or spasm, become weak and ache and cannot adequately receive messages from your nerves to make them work correctly.